AdguardTeam/CodeGuidelines/Go/Shell.md

- #  AdGuard Go Team Shell Scripts Guidelines
+ #  AdGuard Go Team Shell scripts guidelines

 Following this document is obligatory for all new code.